thinkingmachines/open-source-fridays/OSF05_Writing-tests/slides/slides.md

 - that the training and test accuracy checks out (will there be cases that the latter is greater than the former?)

 *What other things should we test?
 Feel free to do more!*

+# Final Notes

+Some notes on testing and modularization:

+- Compose and test in moderation
+  + If your tests are too stringent, it might be difficult to refactor:
+      * Sometimes it's fine to return a `list` or a `tuple`, no need to test that
+  + In some cases, there's no need to test on values that your dependencies (the things you `import`, returns).
+      * The method `numpy.random.choice()` will always return a `numpy.ndarray`, no need to test that.
+Instead, test the business logic that uses this function.
+- Modularization and composability is like an artform.
+Many people have different opinions on how to do it well.
+Just make sure that your most important use-cases are tested.